krish-shahh/BCLS/_posts/2020-09-22-Extracurriculars.md

 The bridge to high school from middle school can feel long and scary.
 But with parental help, students can develop helpful habits, explore college and career goals in a gentle way and see high school as something to look forward to, not run from.

+<b>Please follow our social media linked in the website's footer.</b>